best-practice-and-impact/qa-of-code-guidance/book/principles.md

 Reproducibility is the only thing that you can guarantee in your analysis.
 It is the first pillar of good analysis.
 If you can't prove that you can run the same analysis, with the same data, and obtain the same results then you are not adding valuable analysis.
-The secondary assurances of peer review, rigorous testing, and validity are secondary to being able to reproduce any analysis that you produce in a proportionate amount of time.
+The additional assurances of peer review, rigorous testing, and validity are secondary to being able to reproduce any analysis that you carry out in a proportionate amount of time.

 ```{figure} ./_static/reproducibility_matrix.jpg
 ---